-Recent Accounting Pronouncements
+Recent Accounting Pronouncements - Adopted

 In August 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2020-06, Debt: Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40) ("ASU 2020-06"), which simplifies the accounting for convertible instruments and contracts in an entity's own equity.
 This guidance is effective for annual reporting periods beginning after December 15, 2021, including interim periods within those years, with early adoption permitted only as of annual reporting periods beginning after December 15, 2020.
-The Company is currently assessing the impact this standard will have on its consolidated financial statements or related financial statement disclosures.